avirakesh/bedside-pi/README.md

     BedSide Pi is capable of mirroring notifications from your Android device.

-    1. Dowload BedSide Pi Companion app (_link coming soon_) from Google Play Store
+    1. Dowload [BedSide Pi Companion app](https://play.google.com/store/apps/details?id=com.highonh2o.tabletoppi) from Google Play Store
     2. Open the app, and allow notification acccess
     3. Set up URL:
       1. Fill in the URL of your web server.